 - internship needs to be directly related to the major

-- contact Bryce Carlton in Admissions to obtain CPT (Curricular Practical Training) application or view the CPT forms online
+- contact the Immigration Coordinator in Admissions to obtain CPT (Curricular Practical Training) application or view the CPT forms online

 - must register for an internship course or complete an independent study course or have your advisor connect it to a relevant course